Glossary

 - Marbling — Intramuscular fat specks that melt during cooking, boosting juiciness and taste.

-- USDA Choice — Second-highest grade; slightly less marbling than Prime but still very tender and flavorful.
+- USDA Choice — Second-highest grade; the U.S. Department of Agriculture notes that it contains less marbling than Prime but still very flavorful and tender.

 - Wagyu (and Wagyu-cross) — Japanese-origin genetics known for ultra-fine marbling; “cross” blends Wagyu with other breeds.